Chrisann Brennan: Lisa Brennan-Jobs

 Now alone, Brennan was on welfare and cleaning houses to earn money.
 She would sometimes ask Jobs for money but he always refused.
 Brennan hid her pregnancy for as long as she could, living in a variety of homes, and continuing her work with Zen meditation.
-At the same time, according to Brennan, Jobs "started to seed people with the notion that I slept around and he was infertile, which meant that this could not be his child."
+At the same time, according to Brennan, Jobs "started to seed people with the notion that I slept around and he was infertile, which meant that this could not be his child".
 A few weeks before she was due, Brennan was invited to have her baby at the All One Farm in Oregon and Brennan accepted the offer.

 At the age of 23, Brennan gave birth to her daughter, Lisa Brennan, on May 17, 1978.
 Jobs did not attend the birth.
 He eventually visited after he was contacted by Robert Friedland, their mutual friend and owner of the All One Farm.
 While distant, Jobs worked with Brennan on a name for the baby.
-She suggested the name "Lisa" and says that Jobs was very attached to the name "Lisa" while he "was also publicly denying paternity."
+She suggested the name "Lisa" and says that Jobs was very attached to the name "Lisa" while he "was also publicly denying paternity".
 She would discover later that Jobs was preparing to unveil a new kind of computer that he wanted to give a female name.
 She states that she never gave him permission to use the baby's name for a computer and he hid the plans from her.
 Jobs also worked with his team to come up with the phrase, "Local Integrated System Architecture" as an alternative explanation for the Apple Lisa (decades later, however, Jobs admitted to his biographer Walter Isaacson that "obviously, it was named for my daughter").

 Brennan explored adoption both before and after Lisa's birth but ultimately decided to become a single parent.
 Once, while staying with friends in the Bay Area, Jobs stopped by to see her.
 Brennan states that they went for a walk when Jobs said to her, "I am really sorry.
 I'll be back, this thing with Apple will be over when I'm about thirty.
 I am really, really sorry."
-Around the same time, she met with Kobun who distanced himself from her and did not fulfill his promise to help her once the baby was born.
+Around the same time, she met with Kōbun who distanced himself from her and did not fulfill his promise to help her once the baby was born.